Home » Chicken Recipes » Stovetop Chicken and Dumplings in 30 Minutes

 Stovetop Chicken and Dumplings in 30 Minutes

-Stovetop Chicken and Dumplings in 30 Minutes makes for a comforting busy day feast.
+Stovetop Chicken and Dumplings in 30 Minutes makes for a comforting busy weekday meal.
 The trick to having this on the table in 30 minutes, is to start with rotisserie chicken.
-Fluffy biscuit-like dumplings cook to perfection in a flavorful chicken broth embellished with onion, carrot and diced celery.
-Minimal effort turns this into a one pot tummy filling meal the family will love.
+It features fluffy dumplings made with biscuit dough that are cook to perfection in a flavorful chicken broth.
+Minimal effort turns this into a one pot filling meal that the whole family will love.

 Stovetop Chicken And Dumplings In 30 Minutes

-I’m certain I don’t have to say how comforting a bowl of chicken and dumplings can be after a long busy day.
+Chicken and dumplings is the ultimate comfort food to come home to after a long busy day.
 I feel blessed to have grown-up with this delicious dish as a regular entrée on the menu in my Mom’s kitchen.
 It’s Southern comfort at it’s finest.
 That said, classic chicken and dumplings recipes don’t usually include vegetables as I do in this dish.
 In fact, old fashioned recipes often consist of thickened broth with tender pieces of chicken and dumplings that are either rolled or rounds of dough dropped into the boiling broth.
-I added vegetables to mine as an attempt to not only add flavor and color but, turn this into a one pot meal.
-To make this recipe for easy Chicken and Dumplings:
+I added vegetables to mine as an attempt to not only add flavor and color, turn this into a one pot meal.
+Ingredients you’ll need to make this recipe for easy Chicken and Dumplings: (Scroll down for the full printable recipe card.)

-• To the pot add bay leaf, soup, chicken broth, chopped chicken, poultry seasoning, garlic powder, onion powder and tarragon.
+• Seasonings – Salt and black pepper to taste, bay leaf, poultry seasoning, granulated garlic or garlic powder, onion powder and dried tarragon.

 Stovetop Chicken And Dumplings In 30 Minutes

-How to Make the Best Stovetop Chicken and Dumplings Recipe
+How to Make the Best Stovetop Chicken and Dumplings in 30 Minutes Recipe

-• Kitchen gadgets you’ll need: A large pot or Dutch oven, sharp knife and cutting board, a large spoon for stirring, mixing bowls, measuring cups and spoons and ice cream scoop and ladle for serving.
+• Kitchen Equipment You’ll Need: A large pot or 6 quart Dutch oven, sharp knife and cutting board, a large spoon for stirring, mixing bowls, measuring cups and spoons and ice cream scoop and ladle for serving.

-• If you’d like to make your own chicken for this recipe, you can do that.
-To do so, you’ll need 1-2 pounds of boneless skinless chicken breasts, cut into chunks.
+• How to Make Your Own Chicken: If you’d like to make your own chicken for this recipe, you can do that.
+To do so, you’ll need 1-2 pounds of boneless skinless chicken breasts, cut into large chunks.
 Cook the chicken pieces in the broth before adding the dumplings cooking just until tender.
 Pull apart using a fork then add the dumplings and continue to cook per the recipe.

-• For the best results, leave the lid in place and don’t be tempted to peak.
+• Leave the Lid in Place: For the best result, leave the lid in place and don’t be tempted to peak.
 Let the dumplings develop their fluffy goodness all on their own.

-• If you prefer to make your own stock checkout Ina Garten’s recipe for Homemade Chicken Stock here.
+• Homemade Chicken Stock: If you prefer to make your own stock checkout Ina Garten’s recipe for Homemade Chicken Stock here.

 Stovetop Chicken And Dumplings In 30 Minutes